-Pretty soon after I started dieting (and in the process gaining more weight) I was worrying about every choice I made.
-I over-analyzed each decision before, during and after I ate.
-I became completely preoccupied by trying to lose weight.
+Pretty soon after I started dieting (and in the process gaining more weight), I worried about every choice I made.
+And I over-analyzed each decision before, during and after I ate.
+Soon I became completely preoccupied by trying to lose weight.

 By the time I asked for help I was so confused about what, when and how much to eat that I was willing to take instructions.
 That’s when I went back to the basics and started eating 3 balanced meals a day.
 I picked something from every food group and put it on my plate.
 I just eye-balled the amount so it looked roughly like the Eatwell Guide.